Submit your idea(s) for High Performance Parallelism Pearls (Vol 2)

-You are invited to contribute to a future volume of High Performance Parallelism Pearls – Multicore and Many-core Programming Approaches (working title) a contribution-based book that will focus on practical techniques for Intel Xeon processor and Intel Xeon Phi coprocessor parallel computing.
+You are invited to contribute to a future volume of High Performance Parallelism Pearls Volume 2 – Multicore and Many-core Programming Approaches (working title) a contribution-based book that will focus on practical techniques for Intel Xeon processor and Intel Xeon Phi coprocessor parallel computing.

 Please submit your proposal and we'll work with you to refine it as needed.
 Each Chapter must contain detailed technical information, include real results on processors and coprocessors, explain optimizations that help processors and coprocessors, and include examples with source code (we put the code on the web).
 We have editors and artists to help authors, so submissions do not need to be perfect (much easier than a conference paper!).
 However, real world code and real results are required!